VCTLabs/vct-web/README.rst

 The first link above describes the install process for pelican; don't run the pelican-quickstart tool, since we already have our own repo (clone the vct-web repo instead).
-To run the pelican tools, however, you'll need to install pelican, which should pull in all the required dependencies.
+To run the pelican build tools, however, you'll need to install pelican, which should pull in all the required dependencies.
 The current rub is that not all deps are packaged in debian wheezy; I didn't check anything else, but at least three or four will probably be missing.
-I may look at packaging then as debs and/or ebuilds, but for now I did it the documented way above (more or less).
+I may look at packaging them as debs and/or ebuilds, but for now I did it the documented way above (more or less).

 It's up to you if you want to use the python virtualenv thing to install